Bon Voyage, But... Essential Information for Canadian Travellers

-- a certified criminal record check (provided by the RCMP);
+- certified criminal record check (provided by the RCMP)

 Some countries will allow you to enter only if you can prove you will be leaving and have enough money to support yourself during your stay.
 Be prepared to show your return or onward ticket, a bank statement or any visas that confirm that you plan to visit another country.

-For more information, see: Dual Canadian citizens need a valid Canadian passport.
+For more information, see: Dual citizens need a valid Canadian passport.

 Children travelling abroad

-Be sure to carry a consent letter or a court order if a child is travelling abroad alone, with only one parent or guardian, with friends or relatives or with a group.
-A consent letter is not legally required in Canada, but it can simplify travel for Canadian children because it proves that they have permission to travel abroad from parents or guardians who are not accompanying them.
-It may be requested by immigration authorities when they are entering or leaving a foreign country or by Canadian officials when they are re-entering Canada.
+If a child is travelling abroad alone, with one parent or legal guardian, with friends or relatives or with a group, we recommend that they carry a consent letter for children travelling abroad or a court order.
+This can make travel simpler for Canadian children because it proves that they have permission to travel abroad from parents or guardians who are not with them on the trip.
+Immigration authorities may ask to see a consent letter when a child is entering or leaving a foreign country, and Canadian officials may ask to see one when a child is re-entering Canada.

-Make sure you include the date when the child will be returning home and have the letter certified by a commissioner of oaths, notary public or lawyer so that border officials will be less likely to question it.
+Make sure you include the date when the child will be returning home.
+Any adult over the age of majority can witness the signing of a consent letter.
+Having the letter witnessed by a notary public may mean that border officials will be less likely to question it.

 Speak with your lawyer if you are involved in a custody dispute or if one might develop while the child is abroad.
-If you already have a custody order or agreement, make sure that that it permits the child to travel outside Canada.
+Make sure your custody order or agreement permits the child to travel outside Canada.
 If you travel abroad with the child without the legal right to do so, you could be accused of parental child abduction.
-Canadian custody orders are not usually automatically recognized or enforceable in other countries without going to court.
-Check with your destination country’s embassy or consulate if you have any questions.
+Canadian custody orders may not be recognized or enforceable in other countries without going to court and may not be enforceable at all in other countries.
+Some countries allow a parent involved in a custody dispute to ban a child from travelling back to Canada.
+Check with your destination country’s embassy or consulate in Canada if you have any questions.